 All forms of chalcedony are created naturally through the growth of the two silica minerals: quartz and moganite.
 When these minerals grow and interlace, chalcedony is formed.
-Agate, onyx, mtorolite, heliotrope, carnelian and chrysoprase, amongst a great many others, all belong in the chalcedony family.
+Agate, onyx, mtorolite, heliotrope, carnelian, and chrysoprase, amongst a great many others, all belong in the chalcedony family.

 Chalcedony: The gemstone

 So what about true chalcedony?
 This iconic variety of the stone, sometimes identified as ‘blue chalcedony’ is what we’re really interested in.
-With a milky, opaque luster and delicate white-to-grey-to-blue tint, it’s a beautiful stone which gives little away.
-The stone is found all over the world and forms in all sorts of fascinating ways, appearing in geodes, as a pseudomorph of petrified wood and as a pseudomorph of coral.
+With a milky, opaque luster and delicate white-to-grey-to-blue tint, it’s a beautiful stone that gives little away.
+The stone is found all over the world and forms in all sorts of fascinating ways, appearing in geodes, as a pseudomorph of petrified wood, and as a pseudomorph of coral.

 A short history of chalcedony

-Our ancestors treasured chalcedony.
+Our ancestor's treasured chalcedony.
 It may not be the most eye-catching of the semi-precious gems available, but it does have one very special property: it’s perfect for carving into.
 In Minoan Crete in the Bronze Age at the Palace of Knossos, our Minoan predecessors were carving designs into the stone to create official seals.
 In fact, chalcedony seals have been discovered which date back to 1800BC.
 Chalcedony is the perfect material to make a seal from as wax does not stick to this special stone.

 A little later in history, carved chalcedony rings, created as part of beautiful intaglio designs have been found right along the trade routes of Central Asia.
 Whilst in ancient, 1st Century AD Afghanistan the gem was used to create all manner of items from traditional seals to knives.

-There is historic mention of Chalcedony in religion too.
+There is a historic mention of Chalcedony in religion too.
 The Jewish High Priest’s Breastplate worn by Aaron, the brother of Moses, is said to have been decorated with 12 inscribed gems describing the 12 tribes of Israel.